Materials-Consortia/schemas/defs/v1.2/units/si/1964/temporary/curie.md

     "title": "curie",
     "symbol": "Ci",
     "display-symbol": "Ci",
-    "description": "A non-SI unit of activity with the value 3.7\u00b710\u207b\u00b9\u2070 s\u207b\u00b9 defined at the 12th CGPM meeting in 1964.\n\nDefined as outside the SI at the 12th CGPM meeting in 1964, resolution 7.\n\nThe International System of Units (SI), 1th ed.
-(1970) categorizes the unit as \"Units in use temporarily with the International System.\"\nThe International System of Units (SI), 7th ed.
-(1998) changes the categorization to \"Other non-SI units\".\nThe curie is omitted in the International System of Units (SI), 8th Edition (2006).", "resources": [
+    "description": "A non-SI unit of activity with the value 3.7\u00b710\u207b\u00b9\u2070 s\u207b\u00b9 defined at the 12th CGPM meeting in 1964.\n\nDefined as outside the SI at the 12th CGPM meeting in 1964, resolution 7.\n\n- The International System of Units (SI), 1th ed.
+(1970) categorizes the unit as \"Units in use temporarily with the International System.\"\n- The International System of Units (SI), 7th ed.
+(1998) changes the categorization to \"Other non-SI units\".\n- The curie is omitted in the International System of Units (SI), 8th Edition (2006).", "resources": [
         {
             "relation": "Definition at the 12th CGPM meeting (1964), resolution 3",